diamante-io/Diamante-Net-Core/INSTALL.md

 ### Ubuntu

 #### Ubuntu 14.04
-You will have to install the [test toolchain](#adding-the-test-toolchain) in order to both build and run HcNet-core.
+You will have to install the [test toolchain](#adding-the-test-toolchain) in order to both build and run DiamNet-core.

 #### Ubuntu 16.04
-Just like 14.04, you can install the test toolchain to build and run HcNet-core.
+Just like 14.04, you can install the test toolchain to build and run DiamNet-core.

 Alternatively, if you want to just depend on stock 16.04, you will have to build with clang *and* have use `libc++` instead of `libstdc++` when compiling.